 “We need a mix of housing.
 As you see, everything going up now is not affordable housing.
 Even the housing you see going up on US 19 is considered market-rate which is not affordable.”

-He is referring to three apartment developments currently underway on prime real estate in an area that has been rebranded as the Skyway Marina District.
+He's referring to three apartment developments currently underway on prime real estate in an area rebranded as the Skyway Marina District.

 “When you have opportunities where the city and county control land, they need to make sure some of it is used for affordable housing.
 So I see that property as ripe for a mixture.”
 He adds.